Reverend Freakchild: Recordings

 Freakchild's next release – 2019's Road Dog Dharma – was a collection of radio interviews and travel songs from around the USA.
 This was followed in 2020 by The Bodhisattva Blues, featuring Melvin Seals, Mark Karan, Robin Sylvester, Jay Collins, Hugh Pool, and Chris Parker.
 "Spiritually positive songs, faithful covers, great choice of players!!" – David Gans, author and radio host (The Grateful Dead Hour).

-His most recent release is the 13-song collection Supramundane Blues.
+His 13th release was a collection of songs entitled Supramundane Blues, which also included a bonus disc of a Psychedelic Trip-Hop Mass.
+In 2023, the Rev released a collection of full band versions of nine all original songs entitled, Songs of Beauty for Ashes of Realization.
+And in 2024 he released a follow up solo acoustic album of stripped down versions of the same original songs.
+To which Blues Blast Magazine proclaimed that, “Freakchild clearly shows himself to be a masterful troubadour on this album.
+Bare Bones displays exceptional storytelling and capable guitar playing, all fused with a unique spiritual perspective."

+A Bluesman of Sorts, a collection of 19 Blues tunes released in 2025 was aptly explained by Living Blues Magazine, “ Oddly enough, he's written his own obituaries not once, but twice, and yet keeps making music of decidedly varied descriptions, all based in the blues.
+He refers to this latest effort - part compilation, part greatest hits—as a "posthumous retrospective collection," serving to stir the pot even further while adding confusion and curiosity to the equation all at the same time.”

 Personal life

 In an interview, Freakchild mentioned that he is a Buddhist but that he also considers music to be his religion.
 Freakchild states that the blues and Buddhism can both be seen as ways of confronting reality and the truth of human suffering.
 He also holds a Master of Divinity Degree from Naropa University (2020).